opral/monorepo/packages/paraglide/paraglide-js-adapter-vite/README.md

 export default defineConfig({
 	plugins: [
 		paraglide({
-			project: "./inlang.project.json", //Path to your inlang project file
+			project: "./project.inlang.json", //Path to your inlang project file
-			outDir: "./src/paraglide", //Where you want the generated files to be placed }),
+			outdir: "./src/paraglide", //Where you want the generated files to be placed }),
 	],
 }